danielskatz/software-vs-data/README.md

 Arfon M. Smith

 Additional Authors:
-William L. Anderson, Carl Boettiger, Konrad Hinsen, Rob Hooft, Mike Hucka, Allen Lee, Frank Löffler, Tom Pollard, Fernando Rios
+William L. Anderson, Carl Boettiger, Konrad Hinsen, Rob Hooft, Mike Hucka, Allen Lee, Frank Löffler, Tom Pollard, Bernie Randles, Fernando Rios

 This repository is intended to be used to discuss and document the differences between software and data in the context of citation in the research record.